 Above which a gift or benefit must be declined - or, where this is not practicable - accepted, registered, and handed over to the Risk, Compliance & Audit team or otherwise approved per section 3 below.
-Even if declined, the offer of a gift valued above the \$100 threshold should be declared.
+Even if declined, the offer of a gift valued proceeded about the declared.

+above the \$100 threshold should be declared.